 Think about what your narrative will look like to others.
 This applies not only to the next caregiver but six months or a year later when your instructions may face review.
 Are your communications direct and to the point?

 Use appropriate terminology, punctuation, and abbreviations.
 Make sure that others would view your documentation as written by someone who is knowledgeable.
 Always stick to the facts.
 Avoid jargon or slang.
 If a patient says she has a tummy ache, put that information in quotes so it’s known these were the patient’s words.
 Nurse triage documentation is not the place for personal views.

 It’s important to remember that a nurse is judged by a reasonable standard: what a reasonable nurse would have done under the same or similar circumstances.
-See the most recent guidelines and the benefits of protocols for both children and adult triage.

 Every nurse wants to provide the best care, perfect care.
 But perfect care is not what the law requires.
 The law requires that a triage nurse provide reasonable care.
 Clear, concise, and credible documentation is always a best practice.

 Heather Jarvis is the communications and client engagement specialist at Triage Logic.